Three years later: How to live in a world that challenges your moral compass every day?

 4. I am going to fewer startup conferences.

 One exception for me was the Copenhagen Tech Festival.
-I had the chance to organize a summit on Slow Web for 6 hours.
+I had the chance to organize a summit on the Slow Web for 6 hours.
 Most of the subjects and speakers were extremely interesting.
-I liked the no-ego mindset, just raw and fascinating ideas.
+I liked the no-ego mindset, just fresh and fascinating ideas.
 And the beautiful Copenhagen catalog.

 People: Learning to Move From Quantity to Quality